vallzter/Team12/README.md

 ## How to test
-IMPORTANT: if the user wishes to run the tests, then he has to do so on a local database our elephantSQL database does not allow us to run tests as we are no granted the permission to create a dummy database for running the tests
+IMPORTANT: if the user wishes to run the tests, then he has to do so on a local database our elephantSQL database does not allow us to run tests as we are not granted the permission to create a dummy database for running the tests

 ```